 The Global Hunger Index (GHI) is a tool designed to comprehensively measure and track hunger globally, regionally, and by country.
 Each year, the International Food Policy Research Institute (IFPRI) calculates GHI scores in order to assess progress, or the lack thereof, in decreasing hunger.
 The GHI is designed to raise awareness and understanding of regional and country differences in the struggle against hunger.

 Since 2015, GHI scores have been calculated using a revised and improved formula.
 The revision replaces child underweight, previously the sole indicator of child undernutrition, with two indicators of child undernutrition—child wasting and child stunting—which are equally weighted in the GHI calculation.
 The revised formula also standardizes each of the component indicators to balance their contribution to the overall index and to changes in the GHI scores over time.

-This year's GHI reflects the most recent available country-level data and projections available between 2011 and 2016.
-It therefore reflects the hunger levels during this period rather than solely capturing conditions in 2016.
-The 1992, 2000, 2008, and 2016 GHI scores reflect the latest revised data for the four component indicators of the GHI.
+This year's GHI reflects the most recent available country-level data and from 2012 through 2016.
+It, therefore, reflects the hunger levels during this period rather than solely capturing conditions in 2017.
+The 1992, 2000, 2008, and 2017 GHI scores reflect the latest revised data for the four component indicators of the GHI.
 Where original source data were not available, the estimates of the GHI component indicators were based on the most recent data available.